AmaanHUB/vagrant-provisioning-task/README.md

-# Vagrant Provisioning Task With A JS App
+# Vagrant Provisioning Task With A NodeJS App

 ## Requirements
 * Vagrant